[?] Subscribe To This Site

 By now you probably realize that we, parents need to equip our children with the skills to earn and manage money, to engage in business, as well as to save and invest for their retirement years.

 What you might not know, is that more and more studies are showing that children are leaving school and even tertiary institutions with very little business savvy.
-Now, if their parents or teachers had realized that they need to teach kids money skills when they are young, they might not find themselves in this situation!
+Now, if their parents or teachers had realized that they needed to teach kids money skills when they were young, they might not find themselves in this situation!

 Most of our generation has had to learn from the “school of hard knocks” or from necessity because we were never trained in the necessary financial skills.